jasonbrackman/autogrep/README.md

-# autogrep
+# Autogrep

-Parse data from collected text files.
+Parse and normalize 'data' from collected text files.

 [![Python package](https://github.com/jasonbrackman/autogrep/actions/workflows/python-test.yml/badge.svg?branch=master)](https://github.com/jasonbrackman/autogrep/actions/workflows/python-test.yml)

-Data is defined as Encounters which are a collection of Visits.
-Each Visit can involve the collection of information, sometimes, repeating the same information multiple times.
+Autogrep's goal is to parse and normalize data from text files.
+Each file consists of `Encounters` that are made up of `Visits`.
+Each `Visit` contains lines of information, which may have spelling errors, variants for entries that should only be entered once, and non-standard units.

-The purpose of this script is to normalize the data into tabular form.
+The focus is on cleaning up and standardizing the data so that it can be easily processed and analyzed.

-Data processing collects:
+The information collected (and its type) includes the following:

 - MRN: str
 - Encounters: int